Chile Lime Chicken Fajita Bowls, For Two!

 January is a shitty month for a whole host of reasons, the biggest being the end of all your naughty, holiday season behavior.
 Drinks on a Monday?
 Goodbye.
 Candy for Breakfast?
 Adios!
 Spending more time inhaling cheese than actually exercising?
 AU REVOIR.
 The holidays are freakin’ over, and being depressed about it isn’t an excuse to go back to December you.
 So I figured if we had to suffer through this “new year, new me” nonsense together, we might as well eat… well.
 And that’s where this recipe begins.

 On face value, chicken fajitas are actually a pretty healthy meal.
 If you avoid the tortillas (I don’t), go sparingly on the sour cream (lol), and avoid cheese (say what?), you’re basically eating well seasoned chicken and veggies.
 So I took this bare-bones fajita and turned it into a bowl.
-You start by slicing a trio of bell peppers + 1 red onion, then creating a rub of chili powder, garlic powder, and salt & pepper.
+You start by slicing a trio of bell peppers + 1 red onion, then creating a rub of chile powder, garlic powder, and salt & pepper.
 Rub this seasoning all over thin-sliced chicken breasts, then arrange in the center of a lightly-greased baking sheet.
 Surround with the sliced veggies, then drizzle with a combination of lime juice + EVOO.
 Bake on your oven middle rack for 20 – 25 minutes, flip the chicken mid-way, and that’s it!

 Simple, satisfying, perfect.